-The Medical Physics Matching Program (the "MedPhys Match") provides an orderly process to help applicants obtain positions in medical physics residency programs of their choice, and to help programs obtain applicants of their choice.
-Similar matching programs are in use in many other health professions, including medicine, dentistry, psychology, pharmacy, optometry and others.
+The Medical Physics Matching Program (the MedPhys Match) provides an orderly process to help applicants obtain positions in medical physics residency programs of their choice, and to help programs obtain applicants of their choice.
+Similar matching programs are in use in many other health professions, including medicine, dentistry, psychology, pharmacy, optometry, and others.

 How It Works

-1. Apply to and Interview with Programs
+2. Apply to and Interview with Programs

-2. Submit Your Rank Order List of Preferred Placements
+3. Submit Your Rank Order List of Preferred Placements

-3. The Matching Algorithm is Run
+4. The Matching Algorithm is Run

-4. Get Your Result
+5. Get Your Result

 The result of the MedPhys Match is that each applicant is placed with the most preferred program on the applicant's Rank Order List that ranks the applicant and does not fill all its positions with more preferred applicants.
 Similarly, each program is matched with the most preferred applicants on its list, up to the number of positions available, who rank the program and who do not receive positions at programs they prefer.
 Results are available by email and online in the NMS Match System.

-It is possible that all of a particular program's positions will not be filled in the MedPhys Match, and that some applicants will be left unmatched.
+It is possible some of a particular program's positions will not be filled in the MedPhys Match, and that some applicants will be left unmatched.
 When the results of the MedPhys Match are released, information regarding positions that remain available is provided to applicants.
 Similarly, information regarding unmatched applicants is provided to programs with unfilled positions.
 These unmatched applicants and programs with positions available are free to contact each other and to negotiate directly with each other, independently of the MedPhys Match, to fill available positions.

-Advantages of the Match
+Advantages of the MedPhys Match

 The MedPhys Match simplifies the process of making and accepting offers.
 Since all offers, acceptances, rejections and final placements occur simultaneously, the MedPhys Match is an effective and fair means of implementing a standardized acceptance date.
 The MedPhys Match guarantees that each applicant and residency will get the best possible result that is available to them.